-What you pay for a vaccine
+What you pay for most adult Part D vaccines

 What you pay for a vaccine depends on three things:

 - The type of vaccine (what you are being vaccinated for) - Some vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's Drug List. - Where you get the vaccine - Who gives you the vaccine